Casein protein supplementation is quickly becoming a regular feature in the kitchen cupboard.

 When you’re putting in the hard graft on the gym floor, don’t let the quick wins slip away.
 Casein can be the perfect protein bolt on to your nutrition plan to promote muscle maintenance and growth.

 Whey, vegan, pea, casein, hemp, brown rice, egg.
 With so many sources of protein on the market, how do you know which is best?
 Keep reading to find out more about protein quality.

 If you’re shopping around for protein powder you’re most probably comparing the protein content between tubs.
 Have you ever stopped to question if you’re getting what’s advertised on the label?

 Whether you’re a veggie, vegan or just get the majority of your protein from plant based sources, Maximuscle have pulled together a guide of our top 5 favourite plant based proteins and where to find them.

 Maximuscle understand that nutrition needs to be manipulated to reflect different physical goals.
-As such, they have developed BioMax Whey True Protein formulation as an extension to their Biomax True protein formulation.
+As such, they have developed our premium Whey Protein formulation as a Maximuscle guarantee on all our protein products.

 There are certain times where we’re willing to spend more and invest in quality goods, and times where we’re willing to accept the trade off in quality to bag ourselves a bargain.
 When it comes to shopping around for protein powders, finding quality products should be high on the agenda.